 If you’re having difficulty swallowing, frequent acid reflux, heartburn, or other upper digestive tract issues, esophageal manometry may help you find out why.
 At Hampshire Gastroenterology Associates, LLC in Florence, Massachusetts, highly trained gastroenterologists use high-tech equipment to find the root cause of your issues and devise a treatment plan that works for you.
-Call the office or click the online booking link to arrange your appointment now.
+Call the office to arrange your appointment now.

 Esophageal manometry is a procedure used to check your esophagus and lower esophageal sphincter.
 The esophagus is the tube that moves food from your throat to your stomach, and your lower esophageal sphincter is the ring of muscle that opens and closes as you swallow.

 During the test, sensors check the pressure and contractions in the bottom part of your esophagus.

 You might need esophageal manometry if you’re having symptoms such as:

 If your Hampshire Gastroenterology Associates, LLC provider suspects you have a condition like chronic acid reflux (GERD) or an esophagus function issue, esophageal manometry is a likely diagnostic test.

 Esophageal manometry can also diagnose less common causes of these symptoms.

 You’ll receive a local anesthetic to prevent throat and nose discomfort during the procedure.
 Esophageal manometry usually doesn’t require sedation.
 You’ll sit up for the insertion of a long, flexible tube that goes through your nose and down your throat and esophagus.
 The tube has pressure sensors throughout, which measures pressure and esophagus movement.